kyma-project/cloud-manager/docs/user/tutorials/01-70-aws-redis-instance.md

 # AWS Redis Instance Tutorial
 Learn how to instantiate Redis and connect to it.
-## Simple Example
+## Minimal Setup

-This example showcases how to instantiate Redis, connect a Pod to it, and send a PING command.
+To instantiate Redis and connect the Pod with only the required fields, use the following setup:

 1. Instantiate Redis.
 This may take 10+ minutes.